oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-slack-config/prepare-adb-slack-config.md

     > **Note:** Have your Slack admin grant you access to install your Slack application in your workspace to proceed with the following tasks in this lab.

-    > **Note:** **ADBS Notifications** is an internal Slack app developed for sending notifications from Autonomous Database to your Slack channel.
-Due to restrictions, the Slack app (Slack-ADB) created in Task 2, Step 3 cannot be installed in the workspace.
+   **ADBS Notifications** is an internal Slack app developed for sending notifications from Autonomous Database to your Slack channel.
+Due to restrictions, the Slack app (Slack-ADB) that is previously created in Task 2, Step 3, cannot be installed in the workspace.
 Therefore, an existing app is being used to test in this workshop.

+    The Slack app uses the Slack Web API to communicate with an Autonomous Database.
+The Slack Web API is an interface for making changes and retrieving information from a Slack workplace.
+For more information, see [Using the Slack Web API](https://api.slack.com/web).

 10. If successful, you will receive a message as shown in the screen capture below.